kacheryhub/kachery-doc/doc/storage.md

 not track the channel-of-origin of this file, so Node X would provide the file to Node Y.

-For this to work, a user of Node Y has to know the SHA1 of the desired file, and suspect that there are nodes on the channel which are also members of another channel where this file is shared.
+For data to be compromised in this manner, a user of Node Y would have to know the SHA1 of the desired file, and suspect that there are nodes on the channel which are also members of another channel where this file is shared.
 This is unlikely, but possible.